-In the 1950s, a young female fan asked Sosnak for a portrait of her favorite player on a ball, and thus began an almost 40-year career, largely avocational, of producing colorful and increasingly intricate, themed baseballs.
-Some celebrate particular moments, some honor legendary players, and other mark championship teams.
+When asked how he began painting, Sosnak—who had no artistic training—liked to tell the story that when he was an umpire in the 1950s, a young female fan asked him for a portrait of her favorite player on a ball.
+This interaction began an almost 40-year career, largely avocational, of producing colorful and increasingly intricate, themed baseballs.
+Some celebrated particular moments, some honored legendary players, and others marked championship teams.

-Sosnak’s final, self-chosen challenge was to create a ball for each player in the Baseball Hall of Fame, recreating his Hall of Fame plaque as well as an overview of the player’s career in glorious detail and color.
+Sosnak’s final self-chosen challenge was to create a ball for each player in the Baseball Hall of Fame, recreating his Hall of Fame plaque as well as an overview of the player’s career in glorious detail and color.
+Occasionally, he would decorate a two-dimensional format like correspondence or drawings with his appealing images.
 In the end, Sosnak is thought to have begun some 3,000 baseballs, and to have finished about 800.
-Having a Ball includes 53 Goerge Sosnak artworks – 43 baseballs, and 10 works on paper.
+Having a Ball includes 57 George Sosnak artworks – 47 baseballs and 10 works on paper.

 Organized by the Chrysler Museum of Art, Norfolk, Virginia